jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 [//]: # (maybe better as a table so we can explain what the states mean)

 - Registration pending
-- Registration Failed (sub-list below)
+- Registration Failed: Export to see the full list of errors.
 - Setup Needed
 - Active
 - Inactive